guangylegend/piztor/README.md

-## Android project for military training.
+## Android project for military training

 Adopted Online Map API and GPS to locate and provided many useful functions such as check-in and rally through a well-designed user interface.